jordan-dsouza/HorrorMovieAnalysis/README.md

 # HorrorMovieAnalysis
-Analysis of IMDb Horror Movie list
+This is an analysis of IMDb Horror Movie list.
+The dataset was obtained from Kaggle.
+I have analysed the dataset after cleaning it.